 Can I add my logo to wholesale clear garment bags?

 Yes.
-Common options include one-color print, multi-color print, labels, and branded inserts.
+Common options include one-color print, multi-color print, labels, branded inserts, frosted panels, and custom hang tags.
 The more coverage or color complexity you add, the more likely setup time and cost will increase.

 How long does production usually take after approval?